-1 Vermont Conservation Design Highest Priority Forest Blocks The lands and waters identified here are the areas of the state that are of highest priority for maintaining ecological integrity.
+Vermont Conservation Design Highest Priority Forest Blocks The lands and waters identified here are the areas of the state that are of highest priority for maintaining ecological integrity.
 Together, these lands comprise a connected landscape of large and intact forested habitat, healthy aquatic and riparian systems, and a full range of physical features (bedrock, soils, elevation, slope, and aspect) on which plant and animal natural communities depend.
 The inclusion of this resource as a regional constraint is consistent with goals and policies of the Northwest Regional Plan.
 (Source: ANR) ANR Public water sources A 200-foot buffer is used around public drinking water wellheads.
 The inclusion of this resource as a regional constraint is consistent with goals and policies of the Northwest Regional Plan.
 ANR Municipal Conservation Land Use Areas Conservation Land Use Districts, as designated in municipal plans, that include strict language that strongly deters or prohibits development have been included as a regional known constraint.
 The inclusion of this resource as a regional constraint is consistent with the goals and policies of the Northwest Regional Plan.
 Specific municipal land use districts included are outlined in Section D of the Regional Energy Plan.
 The are no areas identified in the Isle La Motte Town Plan were included in this category.
-NRPC Solar, Wind and Biomass Maps - Po Constraint Description Source This constraint includes public lands held by agencies with conservation or natural resource oriented missions, municipal natural resource holdings (ex.
+NRPC Solar, Wind and Biomass Maps - Pos Constraint Description Source Protected lands This constraint includes public lands held by agencies with conservation or natural resource oriented missions, municipal natural resource holdings (ex.
 Town forests), public boating and fishing access areas, public and private educational institution holdings with natural resource uses and protections, publicly owned rights on private lands, parcels owned in fee by non-profit organizations dedicated to conserving land or resources, and private parcels with conservation easements held by non-profit organizations.
 VCGI Deer wintering areas Deer wintering habitat as identified by the Vermont Agency of Natural Resources.
 ANR Hydric soils Hydric soils as identified by the US Department of Agriculture.
+VCGI U · · · ·

+Г

+Agricultural soils Local, statewide, and prime agricultural soils are

+1 - 13 - 13 - 13 - 13 - 13 - 13 - 13 - considered.
 VCGI

+Act 250 Agricultural Soil

+Mitigation Areas Sites conserved as a condition of an Act 250 permit.
+VCGI

+Class 3 wetlands in the region have been included as a Regional Possible Constraint.
+The inclusion of

+Class 3 wetlands this resource as a regional constraint is consistent

+with goals and policies of the Northwest Regional

+Plan.
+ANR

-Local, statewide, and prime agricultural soils are considered.
-VCGI Sites conserved as a condition of an Act 250 permit.
-VCGI Class 3 wetlands in the region have been included as a Regional Possible Constraint.
-The inclusion of this resource as a regional constraint is consistent with goals and policies of the Northwest Regional Plan.
-ANR Conservation Land Use Districts, as designated in municipal plans, that include strict language that deters, but does not prohibit development, have been included as a regional possible constraint.
+Municipal Conservation Land Use Areas Conservation Land Use Districts, as designated in municipal plans, that include strict language that deters, but does not prohibit development, have been included as a regional possible constraint.
 Specific municipal land use districts included are outlined in Section D of the Regional Energy Plan.
 No areas identified in the Isle La Motte Town Plan were included in this category.
+NRPC

+Hydro Map - Known Constraints

+Constraint Description Source

+None

+Hydro Map - Possible Constraints

+Constraint Description Source

+"303d" list of stressed waters ANR

+Impaired waters ANR

-NRPC Description Source Hydro Map - Possible Constraints Description Source ANR ANR Rankings S1 through S3 were used as constraints.
+State Significant Natural Communities and Rare, Threatened, and Endangered Species Rankings S1 through S3 were used as constraints.
 These include all of the rare and uncommon rankings within the file.
 For more information on the specific rankings, explore the methodology for the shapefile.
-VCGI Sites conserved as a condition of an Act 250 permit.
-Class 3 wetlands in the region have been included as a Regional Possible Constraint.
-The inclusion of this resource as a regional constraint is consistent with goals and policies of the Northwest Regional Plan.
-Conservation Land Use Districts, as designated in municipal plans, that include strict language that deters, but does not prohibit development, have been included as a regional possible constraint.
-Specific municipal land use districts included are outlined in Section D of the Regional Energy Plan.
-No areas identified in the Isle La Motte Town Plan were included in this category.
-Description Rankings S1 through S3 were used as constraints.
-These include all of the rare and uncommon rankings within the file.
-For more information on the specific rankings, explore the
+VCGI